 Recognized by her peers and colleagues as “simply the best,” Caren brought a high level of mastery and acumen to her work.
 Her commitment to the development finance industry is evident in the numerous programs created and the billions of dollars of investment that she catalyzed during her tenure at NJEDA.
 She was equally passionate about building leaders and experts in the field as she was about financing businesses and expanding economic growth and job creation for New Jersey communities.

 The Caren S. Franzini Fellowship was created to build leadership positions for women in the field of development finance and to inspire them to embody Caren’s spirit and professionalism.
-Franzini Fellows are given the opportunity to work directly with CDFA through a one-year program aimed at developing lasting woman leaders in the field of development finance.
+Franzini Fellows are given the opportunity to work directly with CDFA through a six-month program aimed at developing lasting woman leaders in the field of development finance.
 Each class of Franzini Fellows will collaborate on a project of significance to the development finance industry and present it to a national audience.
 Franzini Fellows may build a new type of financing program, research creative deal structures, write a publication of best practices, or demonstrate new methodologies in the development finance industry.
 Collectively, their work will showcase expertise in development finance and the power of woman-led initiatives.

-Franzini Fellows will meet in-person three times per year.
-During these engagements, Franzini Fellows will meet with other successful women in the development finance industry, receive training and inspiration from leaders in the field, and create a roadmap for building a successful career in development finance.
+Franzini Fellows meet both in-person and virtually During these engagements, Franzini Fellows meet with other successful women in the development finance industry, receive training and inspiration from leaders in the field, and create a roadmap for building a successful career in development finance.
 In between in-person meetings, Franzini Fellows will be connected through an online platform that allows them to collaborate on their project and share best practices for building leadership traits.

 The Caren S. Franzini Fellowship is open to women who have worked in the development finance field for less than 10 years.
 Franzini Fellows accepted into the program must be employed by a CDFA member and be sponsored by their employer for the duration of the fellowship.